Here, Electricka and The Muse Of Music explore the life and work of Dr. Karl Haas.

 How to access Haas rebroadcasts:

-As explained above, Karl Haas's programs are rebroadcast on WCLV and on some classical music radio stations around the U.S.; and radio station WUFT in Gainesville, Florida currently streams rebroadcasts of Karl Haas's Adventures in Good Music show over the Internet.
-But this is not enough.
-Here's why:
+As explained above, Karl Haas's programs were formerly rebroadcast on WCLV and on some classical music radio stations around the U.S.; and radio station WUFT in Gainesville, Florida formerly streamed rebroadcasts of Karl Haas' Adventures in Good Music show over the Internet.
+But for all intents and purposes, Adventures in Good Music no longer exists.

-These sources rebroadcast only one Adventures in Good Music program at a time, on a once-a-day or once-a-week schedule.
+Even during their heyday, the sources that used to play Adventures rebroadcast only one Adventures in Good Music program at a time, on a once-a-day or once-a-week schedule.

-Rebroadcasting under these restricted conditions is all to the good, but the radio sources that rebroadcast Adventures in Good Music programs are outside the listening range of tens of millions of people in the U.S. and hundreds of millions of people around the world.
+That was too few.
+Rebroadcasting under these restricted conditions was all to the good, but even back then the radio sources that rebroadcast Adventures in Good Music programs were outside the listening range of tens of millions of people in the U.S. and hundreds of millions or billions of people around the world.

+Today, interest in Adventures continues.
 There must be many people who would like to be able to pick and choose the Haas program they want to hear, whether it's one of his seasonal shows, one of his shows about a composer or performer or a piece of music, or one about a topic that fits a personal need, a mood, or an emotion—but they can't.
-There’s no single radio or Internet source where anyone can go to hear most, all, or any particularly-desired Dr. Haas show in the U.S. or around the world at virtually any desired time or place, as there should be.
+There’s no single radio or Internet source that anyone can go to hear most, all, or any particularly-desired Dr. Haas show in the U.S. or anywhere around the world at virtually any desired time or place, as there should be.

-The way Adventures was distributed in the past, by local radio, made sense when Dr. Haas was broadcasting; but the Internet is a cultural and technical revolution that has removed the necessity for these old restrictions.
-Today, with the Internet at our disposal, it's a practical matter to improve the way people access Dr. Hass's programs and to expand the scope of their distribution.
+The main way Adventures was distributed in the past, by local radio, made sense when Dr. Haas was alive; but the Internet is a cultural and technical revolution that has now removed the necessity for these past restrictions.
+Today, with the Internet at our disposal, it's a practical and relatively inexpensive matter to allow people to conveniently access Dr. Hass' programs whenever and wherever they want: to universally expand the scope of their distribution.

-The Muse Of Music knows of no other or better way to achieve the degree and kind of accessibility that Adventures deserves and that people undoubtedly would prefer to have than to store this treasure-trove of radio shows in an audio database that is available to the public over the Internet.
-In principle, radio station WCLV could make all extant Haas audio recordings available to the public by streaming them from their web site, from WUFT's web site, or from another web site...But will it?
+The Muse Of Music knows of no better way to achieve the degree and kind of accessibility that Adventures deserves (and that people undoubtedly would like to have) than to store this treasure-trove of radio shows in an audio database that is available to the public over the Internet.
+In principle, radio station WCLV could make all extant Haas audio recordings available to the public by streaming them from its web site, or from WUFT's web site, or from some other web site...But will it?

 What You Can Do

-If you're one of the people who can’t access Adventures whenever and wherever you want to—if you would like to hear, enjoy, and profit from the legacy of Karl Haas—if you would like to explore Adventures in Good Music and discover whether it's right for you—then there’s an easy way to remove these limitations and rectify these problems, to try to make something good happen for yourself and for others.
+If you're one of the people who can’t access Adventures whenever and wherever you want to—if you would like to hear, enjoy, and profit from the legacy of Karl Haas—if you would like to explore Adventures in Good Music or to discover whether it's right for you—then there’s an easy way to remove these restrictions and to rectify these problems: to try to make something good happen for yourself and for others.

-If you share The Muse Of Music's belief that the public should be able to download and hear any or all of Dr. Haas's programs over the Internet, The Muse urges you to send an email message that expresses your belief to WCLV.
+The Muse urges you to spread the word.
+If you share The Muse Of Music's belief that the public should be able to download and hear any or all of Dr. Haas programs over the Internet, The Muse asks you to send an email message that expresses your convictions to WCLV.

 What You Can Do